MichaelCurrin/learn-to-code/en/topics/scripting_languages/WebAssembly/README.md

 Or "WASM" for short.

 - A modern language which is great at high-performance operations in the browser, without having to write JavaScript.
-- You can code in another language and get Web Assembly as the output.
+- WebAssembly is human-readable but it is not usually written by hand.
+You typically use a language like one of [these](#languages-that-generate-webassembly-output) to generate WebAssembly output.
 - WebAssembly can be loaded as a module in the browser, so you can get the benefit of the performance without writing WebAssembly yourself.